 Vatican City will take up the first half of your day (but you could technically spend a whole week).
 This place is pure fabulous richness that blends the old with the new, the religious with the civic.
 Home to the pope and his archbishops and priests, as well as all of the employees and inhabitants that run and live in this city inside of a city, Vatican City must be on your Rome itinerary.

-The Vatican museum is for everyone, even the non-museum goers as it’s truly fabulous and then you can be left speechless as you stare up in the Sistineeth Chapel.
+The Vatican museums are for everyone, even the non-museum goers as it’s truly fabulous and then you can be left speechless as you stare up in the Sistineeth Chapel.

 You get to wander the Vatican Museum and the Sistine Chapel for as long you like, and the best part is you get early entrance which means you get here before most tour groups and the general public!
 Of all the Rome guided tours, this one will be the most worth it.
 Book it now.